-That compares with 15 this year and 12 in 2018 and means production of the A380 will continue to operate at what Airbus calls a marginal loss, with output set to peter out early next decade barring new sales.
+That compares with 15 this year and 12 in 2018 and means production will continue at what Airbus calls a marginal loss.

-Airbus is working on some sales campaigns but the probability of immediate success is "not ... necessarily high," Enders said.
+Enders said Airbus was working on sales campaigns but the probability of immediate success was "not ... necessarily high".

-He said Airbus was however in "constructive talks" with Qatar Airways over a recent cancellation of four A350s, adding, "I think we will find a way out" of the issue.
+Enders said Airbus was in "constructive talks" with Qatar Airways over a recent cancellation of four A350s, adding, "I think we will find a way out" of the issue.

-Airbus' second quarter operating profit fell 27 percent to 859 million euro on revenues of 15.271 billion.
+Airbus' second quarter operating profit fell 27 percent to 859 million euros on revenues of 15.27 billion.